Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-Android-SDK/README.md

 Radattribution SDK provides a way to send events.

-To send evend to server you have to call sendEvent() method of EventSender sdk class.
+To send event to server you have to call sendEvent() method of EventSender sdk class.
 The only required parameter of this method is 'name'
 ```kotlin
 RAdAttribution.eventSender.sendEvent(name = "PURCHASE")